cagov/innovation.ca.gov/README.md

 ## Blog

-The blog originally on news.alpha.ca.gov has been moved here so it is deployed to <a href="https"//digital.ca.gov/blog/">digital.ca.gov/blog/</a>
+Our blog originally on news.alpha.ca.gov has been moved here so it is deployed to <a href="https"//digital.ca.gov/blog/">digital.ca.gov/blog/</a>

 ### Writing posts